imgag/T2T_ONT/doc/05_duplex_basecalling.md

 # Duplex basecalling

-Observations, Rates, Sample overview
+This is obsolete, HERRO correction has shown to work better then Duplex calling and requires much fewer flowcells.

 ## Pipeline

-After much work and bugfixing, [duplex pipeline](https://github.com/imgag/NCCT_scripts/duplex) now runs relatively stable on SRV025.
-It is now fully included into the T2T-Pipeline
+Standalone duplex pipeline: [duplex pipeline](https://github.com/imgag/NCCT_scripts/duplex).
+It is also fully included into the T2T-Pipeline.

 ## Duplex rates